-If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the Down arrow icon, to the right of the Trashcan.
-To cancel the current show, click the Eject button, which is to the right again.
-A pop-up window will ask you to confirm the cancellation.
+If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the end arrow icon, to the right of the Trashcan.

+To cancel the current show completely, click the red button to the right again.
+A pop-up window will ask you to confirm the cancellation, as this action cannot be undone.